sir-omoreno/the_kitchen_ETL/README.md

 Webscraped Healthlines '20 Delicious High Protein foods to Eat'.
 [Take a look!](https://www.healthline.com/nutrition/20-delicious-high-protein-foods#TOC_TITLE_HDR_2)

+Webscraping Process:
+* Created for loop to scrape the 20 high protein foods.
+Split into two lists due to numbering removal.
-Sample Code:
+  * Sample Code:
 ![Healthline Scraping](Images/Scraping_code.png)
+* Removed numbering from the two lists:
+  * Sample Code: (!!!!!!!!!!!!!!!!ADD IMAGE!!!!!!!!!!!!!)
+* Concatenated the list to form a combined list using `ingredients = newlst+newlst2`
+* Removed unnecesary words ("all types") `ingredients=[y.replace(' (all types)', '') for y in ingredients]`

+Edamam API:

-Using the edamam api, pulled the top 50? recipe lists for each protein.
+Using the edamam api, pulled the top 50 recipe lists for each protein.

+API Process:

+* Used the ingredient list to query 50 recipe lists for each list element.
+Used a for loop to pull the recipes and saved them in lists.
+  * Sample Code: (!!!!!!!!!!!!!!!!ADD IMAGE!!!!!!!!!!!!!)
+* Placed the recipe data into a pandas dataframe:
+  * Sample Code:  (!!!!!!!!!!!!!!!!ADD IMAGE!!!!!!!!!!!!!)

 #### **The Recipes**